-The Group promotes the development of its employees, fostering their skill and competency development, and informing them of the Company's performance evaluation policies.
-AmRest bases the selection, training, and internal promotion of staff on clear criteria related to skills, competencies and professional merit.
+The Group promotes the development of its employees, by fostering their skills and competencies development and providing transparent communication of performance evaluation policies.
+AmRest uses clear criteria related to skills, competencies and professional merit in the selection, training and internal promotion of staff.